What is a Saving Bond?

 There are several reasons why Americans buy Savings Bonds.
 Often safety is cited as a primary reason.
 Savings Bonds are backed by the full faith and credit of the United States Government, therefore, the principal and interest will never be lost due to changes in the financial markets.

-Savings Bonds are also free from ALL state and local income taxes.
-You can also defer federal income taxes on the earnings if you wait until the bond reaches final maturity or when you cash it in.
+Savings Bonds are free from ALL state and local income taxes.
+You can defer federal income taxes on the earnings if you wait until the bond reaches final maturity or when you cash it in.
 You can invest as little as $25 (and even smaller amounts from Payroll Deductions Plans), so it is an easy way for Americans to save.
 Some Savings Bonds are even entirely Federal Income Tax Free if used for Educational Purposes.
 Learn more about Education Bonds.

 Where to buy US Savings Bonds